Weight Loss 411

 “The only way to get the fat off is to eat less and exercise more” – Jack Lalanne

-Healthy, and realistic weightloss is a pound to a pound and a half a week.
-Depending on a persons daily activity, this can be achieved quite succesfully with the right workout routines.
+Studies continue to show healthy, realistic weightloss to be a pound to a pound and a half a week.
+Depending on a persons daily activity, this can be achieved succesfully with the right exercise routines.

 - Weight Loss